Shivnoor789/Consolidation-Project-Final/README.md

    - The player chooses to reroll all three dice.
    - The reroll results in `2, 2, 5`, fixing the `2`s.
    - The player decides not to reroll the `5` and scores `2 + 2 + 5 = 9` points.

-## Winning the Game
-- The first player to reach or exceed the target score wins.
-- At the end of the game, a summary of all turns and the winner is displayed.